Connect with us

 The best solution to decrease your “File Usage” is to delete the unnecessary files and emails from your web hosting account.
 Remove the inactive and unnecessary plugins from your website.
 Normally one inode is created for one file.
 When you delete a file you are actually deleting an inode.

 Sometimes even after removing your emails or unnecessary files your “File Usage” disk quota crosses its limit.
-It happens because your “File Usage” cache contains spam or unnecessary files.
+It happens because of your Page Cache plugin like W3 Total Cache which consume File Usage disk quota or your “File Usage” cache contains spam or unnecessary files.
 To resolve this issue you have to clear the “File Usage” cache.

 You can check “File Usage” on right side of your cPanel account under the “Statistics” section.